 The new PD rights, which take effect on 1 August 2021, will allow unused commercial buildings to be granted permission for residential use via a fast track prior approval process.
 Councils will only be able to assess prior approval applications on specific considerations including: flooding, noise from commercial premises and adequate light to habitable rooms.
 Other site specific issues that Councils can take into consideration include: the impact of the loss of a health service and in conservation areas the impact of the loss of a ground floor Class E use.
 The PD rights will apply in Conservation Area but not on other protected land designated as Article 2(3) such as Listed Buildings, National Parks or Areas Of Outstanding Natural Beauty.

 The PD rights will include a vacancy requirement that will ensure the building changing use has been vacant for 3 months before the date of the application to protect successful businesses in existing use.
+The building must also have been in a commercial, business, or service use for at least two continuous years previously.
 A size limit of 1,500 square metres of floorspace will also apply, to avoid the loss of larger units.
 These limitations weren’t proposed by the government within the original December consultation.

 The PD rights apply to all uses within Class E. As a reminder, Class E covers a range of uses including retail, restaurants, professional services, offices, gyms, surgeries, nurseries and a host of other high street uses.
 This could greatly expand the range of premises granted a right to convert to residential, as compared with the existing limited office to residential PD rights.

 The Government have made it very clear that where there are existing Article 4 directions as on 31 July 2021 in respect of the office to residential PD rights they will continue to be in effect on any equivalent development in respect of offices until 31 July 2022.